-A new CBS poll found that 48% of respondents wrongly believe that scientists disagree about the human role in climate change.
+A CBS poll found that 48% of respondents wrongly believe that scientists disagree about the human role in climate change.
 They don’t.
 It is sad — and outrageous — that almost half the people in the United States have been influenced by media silence and climate denial propaganda in schools — from textbooks, Heartland Institute handouts, and fossil fuel company misinformation.
 Teachers can turn that around.

 That is why we are heartened by pledges from teachers across the United States to teach about climate justice.
 Here is what some teachers said about why they took the pledge and/or how they plan to teach about the climate emergency.

 My students will be living with the consequences of climate change directly.
 They are living in flood-prone areas and poor neighborhoods. — Ann Milton, high school social studies teacher, Tampa, Florida

 I am really excited about taking The Climate Crisis Trial: A Role Play on the Roots of Global Warming and using it as a starting point for my class. — Seth Adams, high school social studies teacher, Brooklyn, New York

 The opposite of climate justice is climate apartheid. — Keith Barger, middle school history and ESL teacher, Jinzhou, China

 Please join these teachers and sign the pledge today.